-Name Email Cindy Dawson cindy.dawson@staff.griffithcollege.edu.au
+Name Email Kathryn Beard kathryn.beard@staff.griffithcollege.edu.au

-1.3 Staff Consultation
+1.3 Meet with your teacher

-Your teacher is available each week for consultation outside of normal class times.
-Times that your teacher will be available for consultation will be given in the first week of your learning experiences.
-A list of times will be found on the Course Site.
+Your teacher is available each week to meet outside of normal class times.
+This is called consultation.
+Times that your teacher will be available for consultation will be found on the Teacher's tile on your Course Site.